PC talk system recommendations blog Facebook YouTube articles and guides links bio

 CD

-DVD burners are getting lower in price these days, so there isn't any reason not to get one (compared to getting a CD type).
+However, if you are creating content you'll need to consider buying external drives, or burning data onto a more long-term storage format such as Blu-ray.
+Blu-ray burners are getting lower in price these days, so there isn't any reason not to get one if you need one (compared to getting a DVD type).
 Just be sure it has features and speeds you are happy with.
-Try and check for a sata connection type and Windows Vista certification.

 Lifespan: Media tech changes rarely.
 I recommend changing as necessary.